qweb321/forum-express-grading/README.md

 Restaurant reservation forum bulit with Node.js and MySQL for searching restauransts, leaving comments and making reservation with an account.

-The platform is deployed now on Heroku. click [link](https://stark-hamlet-62372.herokuapp.com/signin) to login with test accounts below.
+The platform is deployed now on Heroku. click [link](https://stark-hamlet-62372.herokuapp.com/signin) to singup account to login.